HuolalaTech/react-query-kit/README.md

 - `primaryKey: string`
   - Required
   - `primaryKey` will be the first element of the array of `queryKey`
-- `enabled: boolean | ((data: TData, variables: TVariables) => boolean)`
-  - Optional
-  - Set this to `false` to disable this query from automatically running.
-  - If set to a function, the function will be executed with the latest data to compute the boolean
 - `use: Middleware[]`
   - Optional
   - array of middleware functions [(details)](#middleware)